CannabisMd is the authority publisher on CBD and Cannabis

 Many birth control pills contain estrogen and progestin.
 When taken in the correct quantities, they reduce the levels of androgens and therefore reducing the production of sebum.
 Acne is either wiped out or significantly reduced.

 The FDA has approved three combination oral contraceptives for the treatment of acne.
 These types of birth control pills contain both progestin and estrogen.
-Treatments with just progestin can actually make acne worse.
+Treatments with just progestin are known to make acne worse.

 One small study looked at 3% cannabis seed extract cream on volunteers and found it to be safe and significantly effective in clearing acne.
 Many more small studies on a variety of conditions have found CBD to be a very well tolerated drug, with few side effects.

 That being said, CBD presents few risks.
-Because it is well known to be highly tolerable and when side effects do occur, they are usually very mild and short term, CBD is an ideal drug for legal experimentation in consultation with your doctor.
+It is well known to be highly tolerable and when side effects do occur, they are usually very mild and short term and never serious.
+CBD can be an ideal treatment but make sure you can legally use it before you try it.
+The legality of CBD can be confusing for some.

 If you are too young, do not want to engage in a contraceptive regime, or do not want to mess with your ovulation cycles, alternatives like CBD to reduce acne could seem appealing.
 Antibiotics are best avoided unless they are absolutely necessary (severe acne is a good reason to take them), many anti-inflammatories are uncomfortable or intolerable in the long term, so lots of people are looking for viable alternatives.

 If you are living in a state or country that prohibits CBD, it is recommended that you avoid it and look for alternatives.
-Where it is legal, please only use it in consultation with your doctor.
+Where it is legal, please seek professional medical advice from your doctor before using it.
 They will be able to coordinate CBD use with other treatment options to give you the best chance of getting rid of your acne safely.
-It is unlikely you would have side effects, but if they do occur, it is good for your doctor to know what is possibly causing them.

 CannabisMd is the authority publisher on CBD and Cannabis